 Like any car component control arms wear down over time and need to be replaced.
 Control arms can bend or break when driving over large potholes or bumps, while bushings can also wear out on their own due to age.
 Over time, the wear from constant movements and New England potholes can also cause them to break.
 If your control arm assembly needs to be replaced you might notice a banging or clanging noise while driving over bumps.

-Bushings, on the other hand, function similar to cartilage.
-Damaged cartilage results in bone-on bone-contact and discomfort, similar to the way that worn or damaged bushings can allow metal-on-metal contact, tire wear, uncomfortable rides, noises, and vibrations.
+Bushings, on the other hand, serve a function similar to cartilage.
+Damaged cartilage results in bone-on-bone contact and discomfort, similar to the way that worn or damaged bushings can allow metal-on-metal contact, tire wear, uncomfortable rides, noises, and vibrations.
 Bushings typically deteriorate due to heat, age, exposure, heavy loads, salt, oils, and the stress of frequent movement.

 Our expert mechanics use the latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
 Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.